 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) states that veterinary assistants, as of May 2015, made a median yearly wage of $24,360.
-The BLS also states that from 2014 to 2024, the employment for these assistants is expected to grow 9%, which is faster than average.
+The U.S. Bureau of Labor Statistics (BLS) estimated veterinary assistants made a median yearly wage of $26,140 as of May 2017.
+The BLS also states that from 2016 to 2026, the employment for these assistants is expected to grow 19%, adding at least 16,300 job openings.
+Vet technicians and technologists earned a median salary of $33,400 and are projected to see similar job growth - 20% from 2016-2026, which would be around 20,400 job openings.

 Continuing Education Information

-Although the process may differ by state, all states require veterinary assistants, technicians and technologists to be credentialed in some fashion.
+Although the process may differ by state, all states require veterinary technicians and technologists to be credentialed in some fashion.
 Veterinarian assistants can earn optional certification.
 The credentialing process usually includes passing written, oral and practical portions of an exam.
-Many states use the National Veterinary Technician (NVT) exam.
+All three positions can get certified through the National Association of Veterinary Technicians in America.

-Workshops may be available to students who are interested in veterinary technology and would like to know more about the field.
-Other courses and seminars may be available to veterinarian assistants who would like to stay current on new types of veterinary equipment and advances in treatment.
+To keep your certification up-to-date, you'll need to complete continuing education.
+Workshops, courses and seminars may be available to veterinarian assistants and vet techs who would like to stay current on new types of veterinary equipment and advances in treatment.
 General veterinary conferences often include workshops or courses that relate directly to veterinarian assistants.